emaslvcc/JavaCraft/um-submission/provisional-report.md

 #### [UM Gitlab Repository, Branch Group 18](https://gitlab.maastrichtuniversity.nl/bcs1110/javacraft/-/tree/group18?ref_type=heads)

-##### Changes & Conflicts

-Merge conflicts were handled efficiently and quickly.
-As a team we all had our experiences with these conflicts, one example was that a local repository was a few key commits behind.
-This was solved by choosing what parts of the code to keep, and what parts of the code needed to be replaced by the newer version on the repository.

-Some other issue we faced was not being able to merge in the first place, which was inevitably resolved by re-cloning the repository and pasting in our modified files, which we wanted to replace older files on the remote repository.

 ##### Git usage

 We used Gitlab as our main collaboration method.
 By splitting up the tasks in a fair manner we divided the workload to be more efficient.
 Through Gitlab we kept each other up to date by making commits after every completed task.